mjungmath/mjungmath.github.io/_pages/teaching.md

 ---

 My teaching roles at the VU range from teaching assistant to lecturer.
-Apart from ordinary teaching tasks, I am actively contributing to enhancing the mathematics and mechanical engineering bachelor program.
+Apart from ordinary teaching tasks, I am actively contributing to enhancing the mechanical engineering bachelor program.
 In 2022, I received my Dutch university teaching qualification.
 A list of my previous and current teaching duties can be found below.

 current
 -------

-**tutorials**

-* Topology (spring 2024)
-* Financial mathematics (spring 2024)

 past
 ----